getrupt/emailhawk/marketing/README.md

 ## Development

-The site will be available at `http://localhost:3000` (or the port specified in your configuration).
+The site will be available at `http://localhost:3006` (default port).

 Hot Module Replacement (HMR) is enabled, so changes will be reflected immediately.